Ford Center at The Star

 Ford Center at The Star is a 12,000-seat stadium located in Frisco, Texas.
-Its main use is as the Dallas Cowboys' practice facility.
+It is mainly used as the Dallas Cowboys' practice facility.
 It is also used for Whataburger's Friday Night Stars, an event every Friday showcasing Frisco Independent School District high school varsity football.
 The synthetic turf surface is Hellas Matrix Helix Turf.
 The field's dimensions can also be marked for and accommodate a regulation soccer pitch and lacrosse field.

 History

 The project was announced in 2013 as a partnership between the City of Frisco and the Dallas Cowboys as part of the "$5 Billion Mile" in Frisco Station, Texas.
 The Ford Center is part of a 91-acre development called The Star, which includes the Dallas Cowboys' team headquarters and training facility.
 The Dallas Cowboys decided to move to Frisco from Valley Ranch, Texas, and now uses The Star for their practice games.
 Hosting a 300-room Omni Hotel, the Dallas Cowboys Ring of Honor Walk, and retail and restaurant space, it is used for multiple events such as high school graduations and football games.
 Asides from the main stadium, it features practice fields and a sports training complex called the "Baylor Scott & White Sports Therapy & Research center for sports medicine".

 In 2015, the Cowboys and Ford Motor Company signed a ten-year deal for naming rights.